andywalton7/sdk-test/source/index.html.md

 The `{mpdCarrierServiceGroupReference}` is a unique identifier for each carrier service group.
 To find the `{mpdCarrierServiceGroupReference}` for a particular group, log in to the PRO UI, navigate to **Settings > Carrier Service Groups** and locate the tile for that group.
 The `{mpdCarrierServiceGroupReference}` is shown in the **Code** field.

 <aside class="note">
-  For full reference information on the <strong>Allocate Consignment With Service Group</strong> endpoint, see the <a href="https://docs.electioapp.com/#/api/AllocateConsignmentWithServiceGroup">Allocate Consignment With Service Group API Reference</a>.
+  For full reference information on the <strong>Allocate Consignment With Service Group</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/AllocateConsignmentWithServiceGroup">Allocate Consignment With Service Group API Reference</a></strong>.
 </aside>

 > Example Allocate Consignment With Service Group Request